Compare the best managed forex accounts in 2023

 Copy link to section

 Another feature of this type of account is that you sometimes have to put down a substantial deposit to start using one.
-The range of minimum deposits is wide, and at the lower end there are some platforms that ask for just $50-100.
+The range of minimum deposits is wide, and at the lower end some platforms ask for just $50-100.
 It’s more common to see $500-1,000, while in some cases you have to deposit tens of thousands to use an account.

 Trading system